Richer Bayesian Last Layers with Subsampled NTK Features: Experiments

 \section{Experiments}

 We evaluate our proposed method across a range of settings designed to assess uncertainty quality.
 Experiments cover illustrative toy examples (Figures \ref{fig:ntk_comparison} and \ref{fig:ntk_approx_toy}), supervised regression, contextual bandits, and out-of-distribution detection, allowing us to evaluate predictive calibration, decision-making performance under uncertainty, and robustness to distribution shift.
 Across all settings, we compare against standard Bayesian last layer and common uncertainty estimation baselines under standard evaluations.
+We refer to the method introduced in Section \ref{sec: ApproxeNTK} as Rich-BLL, and to the subsampling variant from Section \ref{sec: subsampling} as Rich-BLL (S).